 - Preheat the smoker.
 Set the temperature to 225 degrees F. Make sure you have topped it up with wood pellets of your choice.

 - Butter, salt, and pepper.
-Place corn on a piece of aluminum foil and place about 1 tablespoon of butter onto each cob.
+Place corn on a piece of aluminum foil and place 1 tablespoon of butter onto each cob.
 Sprinkle each cob with ⅛ teaspoon of salt and 1/16 teaspoon of pepper, or to taste.

 - Roll it up and seal.
 Next, roll up the corn cob in the square of tin foil.
 Then, fold the ends of the tin foil down.